sagemathinc/cowasm/packages/dash/README.md

-# ZASH -- a WebAssembly shell for Zython built on the Debian Almquist Shell
+# Dash-wasm -- a port to WebAssembly of the Debian Almquist Shell

-I don't know if this will ever actually be usable, but I hope so.
-We'll see.

 ### Goal

-The goal is first to make it usable on the server via node.js, then later make a version that is also usable in the browser but can of course only run WebAssembly modules there.
-The latter will also naturally encourage us to port a suite of command line tools such as `ls` and `less,` possibly using https://github.com/DiegoMagdaleno/BSDCoreUtils, but maybe using https://github.com/mirror/busybox.
+The goal is first to make it usable on the server via node.js, then later make a version that is also usable in the browser but can of course only run WebAssembly binaries.
+We have ported a suite of command line tools such as `ls`, `tar`,  and `find` for this in the coreutils package of CoWasm.

 ### Why not bash or zsh?

 The main reason to go with dash instead of bash or zsh is that the latter two are at least **10x more** lines of code.
 Of course I'm tempted to just write a shell from scratch that is adapted to our unique needs here, but I think it'll be much better to _**start with dash**_ as a foundation, then build on that.
-Dash probably has [very few bugs](https://bugs.debian.org/cgi-bin/pkgreport.cgi?pkg=dash;dist=unstable), and the design and implementation is clearly very fast, due to early constraints.
+Dash probably has [very few bugs](https://bugs.debian.org/cgi-bin/pkgreport.cgi?pkg=dash;dist=unstable), and the design and implementation is clearly extremely fast, due to design constraints \(and many published benchmarks\).
 If you read [the dash source code TOUR](https://github.com/sagemathinc/dash/blob/main/src/TOUR) you see that there's nontrivial choice of data structure to optimize performance on early slow late 80's computers.

-Another reason to use dash is that bash and zsh use readline or complicated built\-in terminal functionality, whereas **dash uses** **`editline`** **only,** and editline just happens to be exactly the line editing library I have got to fully work for Zython, so it makes sense to double down on it for technical reasons \(in addition to license reasons\).
+Another reason to use dash is that bash and zsh use readline or complicated built\-in terminal functionality, whereas **dash uses** **`editline`** **only,** and editline just happens to be exactly the line editing library I have got to fully work for CoWasm, so it makes sense to double down on it for technical reasons \(in addition to license reasons\).

 ## Issues to fix in order to make this usable